zuplo/docs/docs/policies/rate-limit.md

 custom function that returns a string (that is the identified used by the limiting system).

-This example would create a unique rate-limiting function based on the `foo` parameter in routes (note it’s important that a policy like this is applied to a route that has a `/:foo` parameter).
+This example would create a unique rate-limiting function based on the `customerId` parameter in routes (note it’s important that a policy like this is applied to a route that has a `/:customerId` parameter).

 ```ts
 //module - ./modules/rate-limiter.ts